 - 1. The Company hereby recognizes the Guild as the exclusive representative for the purpose of collective bargaining for all writers in the motion picture industry. - 2.
 The provisions of this Basic Agreement, to the extent the same are applicable, shall apply to professional writers.
-However, the provisions of Article 6, "Guild Shop," and Article 17, "Pension Plan and Health Fund" are not applicable to professional writers, except to the extent that the second sentence of Article 17.B.1. and the second paragraph of Article 17.C.1. are applicable.
-The Company each week shall send the Guild a list of the names of the writers, professional and non-professional, from whom the Company acquired literary material which had not been previously published or exploited in any manner or by any medium, provided that failure on the part of the Company to furnish any such list shall not constitute a default by the Company or a breach of this Basic Agreement unless the Company fails to deliver such list within forty-eight (48) hours after receiving the Guild's written request to do so.
+However, the provisions of Article 6, "Guild Shop," and Article 17, "Pension Plan and Health Fund" are not applicable to professional writers, except to the extent that the second sentence in each of the first and second paragraphs of Article 17.B.1. and the second paragraph of Article 17.C.1. are applicable.
+The Company each week shall send the Guild a list of the names of the writers, professional and nonprofessional, from whom the Company acquired literary material which had not been previously published or exploited in any manner or by any medium, provided that failure on the part of the Company to furnish any such list shall not constitute a default by the Company or a breach of this Basic Agreement unless the Company fails to deliver such list within forty-eight (48) hours after receiving the Guild's written request to do so.